semacu/20181003_Intro_git_GitHub/README.md

 *[...]
 Yet, even in the era of Git repositories, peer reviewing code can be frustrating and time consuming [...]
 Computational tools are complex objects that depend on many components to run.
 Dependencies include the operating system, programming language, external code libraries, configuration settings and run parameters.
 Reproducing these conditions is made even harder by the fact that components typically exist in multiple versions.
 Many come with their own prerequisites, creating a maddening rabbit hole of dependencies on dependencies [...]*

-Two tools that begin to make a difference in the area of code reproducibility and will be the aim of future workshops:
+The next step is to be able to execute code automatically online (cloud).
+Two new resources are beginning to make a difference in this area:

 - [Code Ocean](https://codeocean.com/)
 - [Binder](https://mybinder.org/)